Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks

-As stressed above, the naive model section~\ref{sec:pert_naive} could be linearised, and lead to a complete analytical estimation of the time needed to reach equilibrium.
-The non-linearities in the full-model, however, imply that perturbative analysis leads at best to piecewise-linear equations.\footnote{This, as the general time-line framework outlined in section~\ref{ssec:time-line}, is a feature common to other ABMs, such as Mark-0 \cite{gualdi2015tipping}, or the one recently developed in~\cite{del2020supply}.}
+As stressed above, the naive model of section~\ref{sec:pert_naive} can be linearised, leading to a complete analytical estimation of the time needed to reach equilibrium.
+The cusps of the full model, however, imply that perturbative analysis produces at best piecewise-linear equations.\footnote{This, as the general time-line framework outlined in section~\ref{ssec:time-line}, is a feature common to other ABMs, such as Mark-0 \cite{gualdi2015tipping}, or the ABM recently developed in~\cite{del2020supply}.}

-To be precise, it is possible to attempt to linearise the different update rules by writing $\delta x(t)=x_{\text{eq}} - x(t)$ for the perturbed value of any quantity $x$ and developing the different equations to lowest order in $\delta \cdot$.
-For example, this procedure applied to the flows $Q_{ji}$ reads:
+To be precise, let us attempt to linearise the different update rules by writing $\delta x(t)=x(t)-x_{\text{eq}}$ for the perturbed value of any quantity $x$ and expanding the different equations to lowest order in $\delta \cdot$.
+When applied to the flows $x_{ji}$ one gets:

-Depending on the value of $\delta\mathscr{S}_i(t)-\delta\mathscr{D}_i(t)$, the system can be characterized by two different linear stability matrices.
-As the system evolves in time, and even for very small fluctuations around equilibrium values, it may switch back and forth between these two stability matrices, explaining some of the behaviour we observe.

-We also stress that the model is well-defined even if we choose initial conditions very far from equilibrium.
-Preliminary studies show that initial conditions well above equilibrium values (up to 6 orders of magnitude) may still lead to an overall stable system.
-However, if the initial conditions are instead too small this can lead to divergences.